2winyear/algo/README.md

-This is a auto push repository for Programmers created with BaekjoonHub.
+This is a auto push repository created with BaekjoonHub.